-In countries with inadequate existing climate and biodiversity policies, stimulus flows are likely to reinforce unsustainable trajectories of high emissions and loss of nature.
+In countries with inadequate existing climate and biodiversity policies, these flows are likely to reinforce unsustainable trajectories of high emissions and loss of nature.
 All countries have entered this crisis with large sectors of their economies still producing significant greenhouse gas emissions and air and water pollution, and causing loss of biodiversity.
 Many countries also lack concrete policies to facilitate a green transition in those sectors.
 As a result, current stimulus into those sectors risks reinforcing a status quo that is significantly tilted toward negative environmental outcomes, amplifying risks to people and planet in the near and long term.

 Where targeted efforts have attempted to steer funding, these have more often tilted towards environmentally damaging outcomes, although a few have added green incentives.
-The most notable examples of COVID response measures that target environmentally-intensive sectors include significant deregulation, subsidies or tax cuts to activities likely to worsen environmental outcomes, including large bailouts for the aviation sector.
-Fewer efforts have been made to improve environmental sustainability, particularly in the initial COVID rescue response.
+The most notable examples of COVID-19 response measures that target environmentally intensive sectors include significant deregulation, subsidies or tax cuts to activities likely to worsen environmental outcomes, including large bailouts for the aviation sector.
+Fewer efforts have been made to improve environmental sustainability, particularly in the initial COVID-19 rescue response.
 Where governments have looked to support green initiatives, they have tended to do so through infrastructure investments, particularly in the energy and transport sectors.
-We find that three of the G2O economies have no green aspect to their stimulus at all, namely Saudi Arabia, Russia and South Africa.
+We find that three of the G20 economies have no green aspect to their stimulus at all, namely Saudi Arabia, Russia and South Africa.

-Overall, we note that the greenness of stimulus is improving slightly over time, especially in developed countries.
-Most especially, France, Germany, South Korea, Spain and Canada have achieved substantial improvements in their index scores (see Figure 4 below).
-While most countries are yet to take the opportunity to use their stimulus packages to kick-start green recoveries, some countries in September and October made significant green announcements, resulting in significant changes in index scores.
+Overall, we note that the G20 stimulus is improving slightly over time, especially in developed countries.
+Most especially, France, Germany, South Korea and Canada have achieved substantial improvements in their index scores (see Figure 6 below).
+While most countries are yet to take the opportunity to use their stimulus packages to kick start green recoveries, some countries in August made significant green announcements, resulting in the largest changes in index scores since our first release of the GSI in April.